What Is TSS?

 Think of intensity as an RPE value on a scale of 1-10, 10 being the hardest.
 If you exercised at a level 5 for two hours, then you would accumulate 50 TSS/hour or 100 total points.
 It wouldn’t matter if you were training for the Tour de France or to simply complete your first triathlon.

 The really powerful benefit of tracking your daily TSS is your ability to leverage the TrainingPeaks Performance Management Chart to easily track fitness progression over time.
-TrainingPeaks will accurately calculate fitness (known as a Chronic Training Load™ or CTL), fatigue (known as Acute Training Load™ or ATL), and finally a freshness or form factor (known as Training Stress Balance™ or TSB).
+TrainingPeaks will accurately calculate fitness (known as a Chronic Training Load® or CTL®), fatigue (known as Acute Training Load® or ATL®), and finally a freshness or form factor (known as Training Stress Balance® or TSB®).

 We all know that fitness isn't built through occasional exercise.
-The Performance Management Chart can be one of your best kept secrets.
 Consistency and progression over time are the real secrets to long-lasting fitness.
+The Performance Management Chart can be one of your best tools for managing your entire season and peaking at the right time.

 To learn more about Training Stress Score and how to use the Performance Management System please visit the following pages: